iterative/dvc.org/content/docs/tutorials/get-started/data-pipelines.md

 in this case); `dvc run` already took care of this.
 You only need to run `dvc push` if you want to save them to
 [remote storage](/doc/tutorials/get-started/data-versioning#storing-and-sharing),
-(usually along with `git commit` to version the stage file itself):
+(usually along with `git commit` to version the stage file itself).

 ## Dependency graphs (DAGs)